 What Happens if I Work Without A Work Permit?

-It may be very difficult to find a job without a work permit or valid work visa due to the fact that most U.S. employers will ask for it before they offer employment.
-Even if you manage to get employment without authorization, you will be putting both yourself and your employer in a precarious situation as there are heavy penalties if discovered.
+It may be challenging to find a job without a work permit or valid work visa because most U.S. employers will ask for it before they offer employment.
+Even if you manage to get employment without authorization, you will be putting yourself and your employer in a precarious situation as there are heavy penalties if discovered.

 Since it generally takes just a few months to get an EAD, it is better to be patient instead of seeking unauthorized employment that could affect your immigration status.

-Can I Return to My Country to Work While My Marriage-Based Green Card Is Being Processed?
+Can I Return to My Country to Work While My Marriage-Based Green Card Processing?

 Both travel and work permits generally have equal processing times.
 If you have both, you can choose to either look for a job in the U.S. or return to your country to work until your marriage-based green card is approved.